python/devguide/documenting.rst

 Syntax highlighting is handled in a smart way:

 * There is a "highlighting language" for each source file.
-Per default, this is ``'python'`` as the majority of files will have to highlight Python snippets.
+By default, this is ``'python'`` as the majority of files will have to highlight Python snippets.